Appendix C — PostgreSQL

 While setting up a personal PostgreSQL server gives you more flexibility, greater potential can be realized if you can share your server with collaborators.
 For example, you might write Python code to perform textual analysis on SEC filings, then have a co-author pull the data from the database directly into Stata for regression analysis.
 Having data in a single database is in many ways superior to solutions such as Dropbox that are not really set up for sharing multi-gigabyte data files.
 This short appendix describes some details of sharing a database.

-C.3.1 Opening up the database
+D.2.1 Opening up the database

 By default, a PostgreSQL cluster is not open to connections from other computers and we need to edit two configuration files to change this.